lsiemens/lsiemens.github.io/papers/fractional_calculus/fractional_geometry_notes.md

 ## Current Work
-I will briefly mention the main ideas I am building from in the following paragraph, and then cover the notes for the case of $1$ topological dimension before moving on the the case of $n$ topological dimensions.
+I will briefly mention the main ideas I am building from in the following paragraph, and then cover the notes for the case where the topological dimension is $d = 1$ before moving on to the case where the topological dimension is $d = n > 1$.

 As noted with the Grünwald-Letnikov fractional derivative, if what it means to be a finite difference is modified, then it could lead to a change in the derivative.
 However, I started to think along slightly different lines.
 For analytic functions a shift operator can be defined in terms of the exponential of the derivative.
 What if, instead, we exponentiated a fractional derivative but still tried to interpret it as some kind of shift operator acting on a function space?
 Everything that follows comes from and expands on this idea.

 ## One Topological Dimension

 ### Setup and Shift Operators
-For a fractional derivative $A$ define the exponential to be,
+For a fractional derivative $A$, define the exponential to be,

 $$e^{A} = I + A + \frac{1}{2!}A^2 + \frac{1}{3!}A^3 + \cdots$$